rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationHyperv.md

 Initiates a job to download a snapshot from the specified location when the snapshot does not exist locally.
 The specified location has to be a replication target connected to this Rubrik cluster.
 If an SLA Domain is not provided, the snapshot will be retained forever.

 - There is a single argument of type DownloadHypervSnapshotFromLocationInput.
 - Returns AsyncRequestStatus.
+### downloadvirtualmachinelevelfiles
+Download virtual machine files from the snapshot

+Supported in v9.1+
+Download virtual machine configuration & disk files from the snapshot.

+- There is a single argument of type DownloadHypervVirtualMachineVmLevelFilesInput.
+- Returns AsyncRequestStatus.
 ### downloadvirtualmachinesnapshot
 Creates a download from archival request